Luckystork/everythingaboutevadus/evadus_master_doc.md

 ### 4.1 UI Placement & Accessibility
 * **Default State:** Anchored vertically to the right side of the screen.
 * **Compact Mode (Stealth Anchor):** Clicking the minimize dash collapses the entire UI into a tiny 50x50px floating pill.
 Expanding it restores the exact previous state.
+Includes a dedicated keyboard shortcut (`Ctrl+Shift+M`) to instantly toggle this collapse.
 * **Click-Through "Ghost" Mode:** A UI toggle (and hotkey) that locks the overlay visually on screen but makes it completely un-clickable.
 All mouse events pass *through* the overlay directly into the exam software underneath, ensuring it never blocks "Submit" or "Next" buttons.
 * **Persistent UI Memory:** Remembers X/Y position, scaling, and opacity across all sessions and reboots.